What Everyone Should Know About Red Light Therapy

 Studies on red and infrared light confirm over and over that red light therapy reduces wrinkles.
 Recently a new study found that low-energy green light works just as well.

 This was a study published in The Journal of Cosmetic Dermatology, and it showed that green light could produce collagen too.
 The green light reduced the rate at which cells died.
-Treatment produced Type I and Type III collagen.
+The treatment produced Type I and Type III collagen.

 The treatment group had less MMP-1, the enzyme that breaks down collagen.
 And the green light activated the autophagy response that recycles dead cells to create fresh new ones.